Halil Suleyman Ozerden

 Halil Suleyman "Sul" Ozerden (born December 5, 1966) is the chief United States district judge of the United States District Court for the Southern District of Mississippi and a former nominee to be a circuit judge for the United States Court of Appeals for the Fifth Circuit.

 Early life and education

 Ozerden was born in Hattiesburg, Mississippi to a Turkish family.
 He obtained a Bachelor of Science in Foreign Service at Georgetown University's Walsh School of Foreign Service.
-Sul was a four-year Navy ROTC scholarship student, serving as battalion executive officer (1989).
+Ozerden was a four-year Navy ROTC scholarship student, serving as battalion executive officer (1989).
 Upon receiving his commission as a naval officer, he completed United States Navy Flight School in Pensacola, Florida, from 1989 to 1990, and was designated a naval flight officer.
 Ozerden obtained his Juris Doctor in 1998 from Stanford Law School, and served as associate editor for the Stanford Law Review.

 Military Service

 Ozerden served as a commissioned officer in the United States Navy from 1989 to 1995.
 His military service included: naval flight officer/bombardier-navigator, A-6E Intruder; over 1,000 flight hours; mission commander qualified; two six-month Western Pacific deployments aboard the USS Kitty Hawk; head of Safety Department; Navy Commendation Medal for missions flown in Operation Restore Hope (Somalia) and Operation Southern Watch (Iraq); and the Navy Achievement Medal.
 He was honorably discharged with the rank of lieutenant (O-3).